Slide Mountain Wilderness

 (1.6 miles, 3.2 miles round trip, elevation gain: 1,100 feet.)

-The shortest and easiest route up Giant Ledge is from the Giant Ledge Trailhead.
-Begin by crossing the road and following the yellow marked Woodland Valley-Denning Trail east .75 miles until its juncture with the blue marked Giant Ledge-Panther Trail.
+The shortest and easiest route up Giant Ledge is from the Oliverea Road North (Giant Ledge Trailhead) Parking Area.
+Begin by crossing the road and following the yellow marked Phoenicia East Branch Trail east .75 miles until its juncture with the blue marked Giant Ledge-Panther Trail.
 Turn left, heading north .85 miles to the summit and excellent views to both the east and west.